ktasper/killteam-know-your-enemy-cards/README.md

 # Kill Team — Know Your Enemy Cards

 A small static web tool to create printable "tactical" cards for Warhammer Kill Team kill teams.
 The app reads simple JS data files and renders short summary cards (Weapons, Impacts You, Impacts Them) which can be exported as text or PDF.
+You can find the app - [here](https://kt-kye.pages.dev)

 **Quick Start**

 - Open `index.html` in a browser to view the app.

 **How the app works (big picture)**